 Q. Will our staff walk out?

-A. This is unlikely as staff who walk out on your business lose their employment rights and will not receive any redundancy, in lieu of notice payments from the company or DBIS.
+A. This is unlikely as staff who walk out on your business lose their employment rights and will not receive any redundancy, in-lieu-of-notice payments from the company, or DiSB.
 For many, walking out means financial hardship.
-They will also not be eligible for job seekers benefit.
+They will also not be eligible for Jobseeker’s Allowance.
 Being open and honest with your employees about your plans may, therefore, be most beneficial to your company.

 Q. Why choose a CVA over liquidation?

 A. If a return to profitability is possible with a little restructuring or cash injection, CVA may be recommended over a voluntary liquidation.

 The arguments to save a viable company involve:

 - A legal and moral obligation to maximise your creditor interests.

 If you go into liquidation to avoid paying creditors, you can be disqualified as a company director, be made personally liable, and be pursued for misfeasance or wrongful trading.

 Hopefully, this guide has made the process of entering a Company Voluntary Arrangement (CVA) much more straightforward and highlighted its potential use as a way to avoid dissolution.
 CVAs are a common strategy for businesses that want to continue trading but are overburdened with debt.
 However, with the help of experienced insolvency practitioners, this can be turned around.

 Between 25 December 2018 and 25 March 2019, around 93 companies entered a company voluntary arrangement as a way to restructure their debts and survive.